France’s local cultural center and Amrita Performing Arts will give dance lovers in Phnom Penh three reasons to cheer during the month of February.

 “We responded to the desire of classical dancers to express something new and we help by providing them a platform to work on developing their style,” he said.

-The Dansez Roam! performances end on Feb 28 with a large outdoor dance show involving eight stages and 14 dancers at Wat Botum.
+The Dansez Roam! performances end on Feb 28 with a large outdoor dance spectacle involving eight stages and 14 dancers at Wat Botum.

-The first show in the series was a performance by UBI dance company, “Duet with Baton and Rope.”
+The first show in the series was a performance by UBI dance company called “Duet with Baton and Rope.”
 Co-founder and performer Sarosi Nay said the piece combined dance and more circus-like techniques to explore the complex relationship between men and women.

 “We try to create a bridge to other art forms and create a common language,” he said.

-Mr Nai will also be performing at a late February dance event.
+Mr Nai will also be performing at late February dance event.